posmlab/lamsa-template-model/README.md

 Step 3: Select the two independent variables you want to vary over in the Graphing Corner.
 Fill in the range that you want to vary over for each variable.
 Pick the resolution that you want your plots in.
 Keep in mind that the higher the resolution, the longer it takes for the program to run.

 Step 4: Hit Graph! and enjoy your plots.

+###### Sensitivity
+Follow steps 1 and 2 listed above, but select the Sensitivity tab in the Graphing Corner.
+Select the variables that you want to calculate the sensitive variables of, holding down the CTRL (or Command on Mac) key to select multiple variables.
+Then select the metric you want to calculate sensitivity on.
+Finally, hit Compute! for a list of the variables in order of sensitivity.